CroydonLewishamNews

 When she got home, Ms Saenz de Tejada messaged her group chat of mums about what happened and they explained that it was illegal to ban breastfeeding in public.

 One of the mums in the group chat, Emily Harper, has been an NHS breastfeeding peer supporter for more than three years.
-She is also the founder of It Takes A Village Crystal Palace, a community group where mothers meet during in parks during the summer to breastfeed together.
+She is also the founder of It Takes A Village Crystal Palace, a community group where mothers meet in a community centre in winter and outdoors in the summer to breastfeed together.

-Emily Harper, founder of It Takes A Village Crystal Palace (Picture: Emily Harper)
+Emily Harper, founder of It Takes A Village Crystal Palace (Picture: Marianne Chua)

 Ms Harper said: “Most people are aware of the rights of breastfeeding women to feed anywhere in public and that it is something to be celebrated, not shamed.